 On the other hand, expungement of juvenile records is similar to permanent sealing.
 This means that the record is completely removed from the court’s records and destroyed, so no one will be able to see it.

-All sealed juvenile records are automatically expunged after five years or when the youth turns 23, whichever occurs first.
-Keep in mind, a record must first be sealed before it can be expunged.
+Once five years have passed or when a minor turns 23, their record is automatically expunged.
+Keep in mind, a record needs sealing before it can be expunged.
 If a youth does not want to wait until he or she is 23 or the five-year time period is over, he or she can apply to have a sealed record expunged.